Menci Clement Crnčić: Biography

 Over the next few years, Crnčić spent time travelling around Croatia, drawing and painting from nature, and exhibiting his work in Zagreb, Opatija and Vienna.
 In the summer of 1902, he visited the Plitvice Lakes, and at October's exhibition in Opatija, his painting "Blossoming Barberry" was particularly well received.
 In December of that year, he held a solo exhibit in the E. Artina Salon in Vienna.
 Following that show, Crnčić received a grant from the Emperor of 2,000 kruna to create a series of etchings of the Adriatic coast in Primorje and Dalmatia.
 In the spring 1903 he spent time in Opatija, creating landscapes of Primorje and the Bay of Kvarner characterized by thick impasto brush strokes.
 Some landscapes of the island of Lošinj were painted in using a pointillist technique.
 In the summer he was painting the mountainous region of Gorski Kotar.

 By 1905, Crnčić was travelling to places around Europe in the company of other artists, studying and painting.
 In 1905 he visited Italy, Switzerland, France, Belgium, Germany and Austria.
 In 1907 he travelled down Italy to Naples, and in 1908 toured Bosnia and Herzegovina.

 In October 1906, together with fellow artist Bela Čikoš-Sesija, Crnčić opened the first private painting school in Zagreb, which in 1907 became an art college, and finally grew into the Academy of Fine Arts, Zagreb where he was a professor until his death.

 At the beginning of 1910, Crnčić married the painter Una Virant.
 Their son Menci Clement was born in 1911, followed in 1915 by their daughter Branka.
-Between 1910-15, he constructed a villa in Novi Vinodolski where he painted a number of famous works.
+Between 1910 and 1915, he constructed a villa in Novi Vinodolski where he painted a number of famous works.
 He frequently invited his students and friends to visit him in the villa.

 He held a solo exhibition at the Ulrich Salon in Zagreb in 1911.
 There he showed, among other paintings, a series of works representing scenes of the Velebit mountains.
 These introduced a change in his style of painting - instead of dense impasto he began to use thin layers of colour with fine brush movements.

-Crnčić was among the first members of the Yugoslav Academy of Sciences and Arts in 1919 and was the Director of The Strossmayer Gallery of Old Masters from 1920-1928.
+Crnčić was among the first members of the Yugoslav Academy of Sciences and Arts in 1919 and was the Director of The Strossmayer Gallery of Old Masters from 1920 to 1928.

 Crnčić died on 9 November 1930, aged 65.
 His death came suddenly after he returned one sunny autumn Sunday from a trip to the Sava river bank near Podsused.
 His last words were: "How beautiful the nature is, tomorrow I must come again to paint it."